- Aug 03, 2015: WCOP'16 website was launched.

 Doctoral Symposium of WICSA & CompArch 2016

-In the frame of the CompArch 2015 conference, WCOP is organized as a Doctoral Symposium for young researchers in the area of component based software engineering, software architecture and software quality.
-The opportunity for WCOP participants goes far beyond the event day and includes the possibility to network and exchange ideas with leading researchers in the field, who gather at CompArch every year.
+In the frame of the WICSA & CompArch 2016 conference, WCOP is organized as a Doctoral Symposium for young researchers in the area of component based software engineering, software architecture and software quality.
+The opportunity for WCOP participants goes far beyond the event day and includes the possibility to network and exchange ideas with leading researchers in the field, who gather at WICSA & CompArch every year.

 The doctoral symposium is aimed at giving feedback from established researchers to promising new ideas in the field of component based software engineering, software architecture and software quality to young researchers in all phases of their Phd career.
-Therefore we intentionally encourage PhD students, young Post-Doc researchers, and junior academics to submit their proposal statements with potentially unfinished and not yet validated ideas.
+Therefore we intentionally encourage PhD students, young Post-Doc researchers, and junior academics to submit their proposal statements with potentially unfinished and not yet validated ideas

 Areas of interest are component based software engineering, software architecture and software quality in general.
 More specifically, this includes:

 Submitted research proposals should not be longer than 6 pages in double column ACM format.
 The submitted research proposal should address motivation, idea, benefits and planned next steps as well as related work and potential ideas of validation.
 It is well admitted, if a proposal primarily aims at discussion than at the presentation of solutions.
 Papers are to be submitted via the EasyChair conference system (link available soon).

 Faculty of Informatics, Masaryk University, Brno